Lamiaceae (Family name)

 Flowering time: July, August, September, November.

 Growing information: NATIVE PERENNIAL growing to 1 m (3ft 3in) by 0.6 m (2ft) and hardy across the British Isles.
 Abundant small pale pink flowers are carried on long spikes.
-Apart from being loved by bees and cats, this herb has a long history of use with its mint-like flavouring (the young leaves) in salads, and as a household herbal remedy, its gentle action making it suitable for treating colds, flu and fevers in children.
-Noted for attracting lots of pollinators.
+Prefers light, well-drained soil.
+We find it grows perfectly in a shallow layer of gravel laid over clay soil, as it has shallow roots.
+Apart from being loved by bees and cats, this herb has a long history of use with its mint-like flavour (the young leaves) in salads, and as a household herbal remedy, its gentle action making it suitable for treating colds, flu and fevers in children.
+Attracts lots of bee pollinators.